 Source: Strava

 Strava's core feature is activity tracking for running, cycling, swimming, and other sports.
-Users can record activities using GPS devices like Garmin or Apple Watch or manually enter workouts.
-The app displays maps and statistics like duration, pace, calories, and elevation for every activity.
-Strava analyzes the data to provide detailed performance metrics, personal records, and segment leaderboards, which show who beat each user in the same segment.
+Users can record activities using GPS devices like a Garmin or an Apple Watch.
+Users can also manually enter workouts.
+The app then displays maps and statistics from the activity, like duration, pace, calories, and elevation.
+In 2025, Strava revamped its mobile “Record” interface to be more dynamic: on-device recording now shows map and live stats on one screen, streamlining activity tracking.
+Once recorded, Strava then analyzes the activity data to provide detailed performance metrics, personal records, and segment leaderboards, which show which athlete has the best time performance along a predetermined route.

 Route Planning